 However the involvement of WHO committee at this point, when there is still a lot of uncertainty about the disease, may tell us two things: that the WHO is seeking to learn from its failure to Ebola, after it was heavily criticised for its slow response; and that BRIC countries, such as Brazil, may be playing an increasingly important role in global health—their health priorities now have a global audience.

 The WHO was widely criticised for its response to Ebola.
 It admitted that it had been slow to react to the outbreak after it appeared in 2014 and that it failed to understand the wider socio-economic factors which contributed to the pathogen’s spread.
 As such, the WHO may seek a global response to this outbreak in an effort to show institutional learning from those failures.
-The WHO may seek a global response to this outbreak in an effort to show institutional learning from earlier failures.
 However, while it is undeniably important for the WHO to demonstrate leadership, it is also vital that those working in public health wait until there is substantial evidence connecting Zika and the associated birth defects before making any comprehensive recommendations.

 Zika may also demonstrate the growing importance of BRIC countries (Brazil, Russia, India and China) as players in global health.
 The epicenter of the outbreak is in Brazil, a state with growing importance geo-politically, a member of the G20 and notably the host of the 2016 Olympics in Rio.
 One of the criticisms of the response to Ebola was that the global community only took action when the first American and European patients were diagnosed.
 The fact that the WHO has called for the emergency committee to discuss this outbreak now may suggest more about the growing influence Brazil has on the world stage.